-- 421 Beginning in September 2022, the CCN Task Force began meeting bi-monthly for a total of eight - 422 public meetings to create a definition of the CCN system and develop a framework to guide - ${\bf 423}$ implementation of this new system across all CCC campuses by July 1, 2024.
+Beginning in September 2022, the CCN Task Force began meeting bi-monthly for a total of eight public meetings to create a definition of the CCN system and develop a framework to guide implementation of this new system across all California community college campuses by July 1, 2024.

-2021 2022-2023 October 6: Bill signed into law and Ed Code 66725.5 established CCCCO convened the CCN Task Force in eight public meetings from September 2022 through December 2023.
+2021 2022-2023 October 6: Bill signed into law and Ed Code 66725.5 established Chancellor's Office convened the CCN Task Force in eight public meetings from September 2022 through December 2023.
 CCN Task Force developed its recommendations for a rolling systemwide implementation plan, including a recommended governance structure and timeline with milestones and activities Budget Act of 2021: \$10 million one-time budget designed for CCCCO to establish a work group, known as the CCN Task Force January 2022: \$105 million one-time funds for CCN implementation in 2022-2023 budget year (See Appendix II for details.)

-426 With facilitation support from Sova, CCN Task Force members engaged in active listening and 427 focused learning with a robust set of content experts, partners, and stakeholders statewide.
-428 First, the CCN Task Force grounded its work with an assessment of the available data; the CCCCO 429 presented quantitative data on student mobility within the CCC system, and Sova presented the 430 findings of the landscape scan, which included results from interviews and listening sessions 431 with more than 100 stakeholders across California and the nation; a survey of more than 850 432 stakeholders representing 112 of the 116 CCCs; and reviews and analyses of existing literature 433 and research.
-The RP Group also presented results from a systemwide survey to understand the 434 status and design of existing CCC CCN systems.
-CCN Task Force members also heard from CCC 435 students to understand how students presently experience course transfer, and their ideas for a 436 new system.
+With facilitation support from Sova, CCN Task Force members engaged in active listening and focused learning with a robust set of content experts, partners, and stakeholders statewide.
+First, the CCN Task Force grounded its work with an assessment of the available data; the Chancellor's presented quantitative data on student mobility within the California Community Colleges, and Sova presented the findings of the landscape scan, which included results from interviews and listening sessions with more than 100 stakeholders across California and the nation; a survey of more than 850 stakeholders representing 112 of the 116 physical California community colleges; and reviews and analyses of existing literature and research.
+The RP Group also presented results from a systemwide survey to understand the status and design of existing California Community Colleges CCN systems.
+CCN Task Force members also heard from California community college students to understand how students presently experience course transfer, and their ideas for a new system.

-438 Next, the CCN Task Force consulted with practitioners from multiple college districts within the 439 CCCs that have implemented a local CCN system to better understand lessons learned from 440 implementation, key questions to pose, and considerations to take into account for a 441 systemwide CCN rollout.
-The CCN Task Force also contemplated complex questions regarding 442 how a CCN system for the two-year sector could articulate to the four-year sector and align with 443 other ongoing transfer reform efforts, such as AB 928 implementation.17
+Next, the CCN Task Force consulted with practitioners from multiple college districts within the California Community Colleges that have implemented a CCN system for the district to better understand lessons learned from implementation, key questions to pose, and considerations to take into account for a systemwide CCN rollout.
+The CCN Task Force also contemplated complex questions regarding how a CCN system for the two-year sector could articulate to the four-year sector and align with other ongoing transfer reform efforts, such as AB 928 implementation.1